torivara/terraform-exercises/README.md

-# Exercises for Dojo coding session 2024-02-22
+# Exercises for Introduction to Terraform

 These are the exercises we will try to get through during our dojo coding session.